stripe/stripe-ios/README.md

 We recommend that you install the Stripe iOS SDK using a package manager such as [Cocoapods or Carthage](https://stripe.com/docs/mobile/ios#getting-started).
 If you prefer to link the library manually, please use a version from our [releases](https://github.com/stripe/stripe-ios/releases) page because we consider the master branch to be unstable.

-If you're reading this on GitHub.com, please make sure you are looking at the [tagged version](https://github.com/stripe/stripe-ios/tags) that matches the release you have installed.
+If you're reading this on GitHub.com, please make sure you are looking at the [tagged version](https://github.com/stripe/stripe-ios/tags) that corresponds to the release you have installed.
 Otherwise, the instructions and example code may be mismatched with your copy.
 You can read the latest tagged version of this README and browse the associated code on GitHub using [this link](https://github.com/stripe/stripe-ios/tree/v11.2.0).

 ## Requirements

 The Stripe iOS SDK is compatible with apps supporting iOS 8 and above and requires Xcode 8 to build from source.

 If you need iOS 7 or Xcode 7 compatibility, please use our last supported release for those requirements [v8.0.7](https://github.com/stripe/stripe-ios/releases/tag/v8.0.7).

 ## Getting Started